-Prerequisites: PSYC 201, SCIE 201 | S
+Prerequisites: PSYC 201, BIOL 201 or SCIE 201 | S

 In this course, students will use the major theoretical perspectives to examine how humans sense and perceive the world around them.
 At the end of this course, students should be able to understand vision, sound, and perceiving objects and scenes.